tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 The preferred solution consists of the following high-level components:

-1. Admin website through which videos can be uploaded by Contoso employees
+1. Admin website through which videos can be uploaded by Contoso employees.

-2. "Public" or end-user website through which customers of Contoso can watch video courses, including access to Video Insights such as transcriptions, captions, and search features
+2. "Public" or end-user website through which customers of Contoso can watch video courses, including access to Video Insights such as transcriptions, captions, and search features.

 3. Background processing that is implemented with a serverless architecture using Azure Logic Apps and Azure Functions.
 This background processing orchestrates the video upload or encoding workflow.

-4. Azure Video Indexer service or API provides video encoding and indexing capabilities, as well as video streaming to the "public" or end-user website
+4. Azure Video Indexer service or API provides video encoding and indexing capabilities, as well as video streaming to the "public" or end-user website.

 5. Backend database is used to store application data.
-It is recommended to use Azure Cosmos DB for higher scalability, but Azure SQL Database could also be implemented
+It is recommended to use Azure Cosmos DB for higher scalability, but Azure SQL Database could also be implemented.

 The following High-Level Diagram displays the overall, general architecture of the preferred solution: